ioccc-src/winner/next/guidelines.md

-The program must compile and link cleanly in a [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) environment.
+The program must compile and link cleanly in a [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) (UNIX-like) environment.
 Therefore do not assume the system has a [windows.h](https://en.wikipedia.org/wiki/Windows.h) include file: